nedrysoft/dmgee/README.md

 ## Status

-The application is currently a "work in progress" and currently requires a bit more work to be properly usable, but the basic system is in place and it is capable of building disk images.
-Some configuration options are not currently linked between the front end and the python backend.
+The application is currently a "work in progress", but the basic architecture is in place, and it is capable of building disk images.

 ## Installation

-Binary distributions can be found under the assets on the [github releases](https://github.com/fizzyade/dmgee/releases) page.
+Binary distributions are available from the releases on the [github releases](https://github.com/fizzyade/dmgee/releases) page.

 - **Mac OS**.
-The application is supplied as a dmg disk image (which itself was built with itself).
-Download and open the disk image and drag the dmge² icon into the Applications folder, the application can be launched into design mode by double-clicking on the dmge2 icon in the Applications folder.
+Download and open the disk image and drag the dmge² icon into the Applications folder, you can then start in design mode by double-clicking on the dmge2 icon in the Applications folder.

 ## Requirements (Development)